openstack/nova/api-guide/source/down_cells.rst

   - availability_zone: The availability_zone of the server if it was specified during during boot time and "UNKNOWN" otherwise.
   - power_state: Its value will be 0 (``NOSTATE``).
+  - server_groups: The UUIDs of the server groups to which the server belongs.
+    Currently this can contain at most one entry.
+Note that this key will be in the response only from the "2.71" microversion.

   A sample response for a GET /servers/{server_id} request that includes one server from an unreachable part of the infrastructure